EtchedPixels/FUZIX/docs/68HC11ABI.md

 	Y = handler address

-When the handler code is invoked the top of the stack is a return address to unwind from the signal handler, and above it is anothr copy of the handler address (this is needed for non 68HC11 specific code that cannot use the Y register).
+When the handler code is invoked the top of the stack is a return address to unwind from the signal handler, and above it is another copy of the handler address (this is needed for non 68HC11 specific code that cannot use the Y register).